CHI-CityTech/Blended-Shadow-Puppet-Theatre/Narrative/README.md

 # BSPT Narrative README
-This Repository Folder contains scripts, storyboarding, narrative devices or other documents related to the narrative development of the Theatre Project.
+This Repository Folder contains scripts, storyboarding, narrative devices or other documents related to the narrative development of the **Blended Shadow Puppet Theatre Project**.

 Links to important documents outside of this repository can be found below: